joshgking/dotfiles/README.md

 Credit to [Ryan Bates'](https://github.com/ryanb) excellent dotfiles.
 Basically I used it verbatim for git, zsh, Gem, and VIM config, then added Powerline font installation and a Bash script to install additional stuff I use.
 See Features section below for more info.

+__PLEASE NOTE: This was created for my personal use and may have undesired effects on your environment.
+Please back up your current configuration and read through the source and prompts to see what is happening before you proceed.__

 ## Installation

 1. Download and install via command line